Skip to main content

 • Entropy calculates the degree of randomness or disorder within a system to measure the uncertainty of an event.
 If an outcome is certain, the measure of entropy will be low.

-• Cross-entropy, also known as logarithmic loss or log loss, is a popular loss function used in machine learning to measure the performance of a classification model.
+• Cross-entropy is a popular loss function used in machine learning to measure the performance of a classification model.
 Namely, it measures the difference between the discovered probability distribution of a classification model and the predicted values.
+When applied to binary classification tasks, it is commonly referred to as log loss.

 • Binary cross-entropy is used when performing binary classification, and categorical cross-entropy is used for multi-class classification.